Weight loss and Osteoarthritis

 Improves joint function: Losing those extra pounds improves joint function because mechanical pressures inside the knee joint improve and thus lessens the pain to a greater extent.
 Patients must combine both exercise and diet for better results.
 Regular motion of joints nourishes cartilage and bone and strengthens joints.

-Reduces inflammation: The patients of OA experience signs of inflammation throughout the body.
+Reduces inflammation: The patients with OA experience signs of inflammation throughout the body.
 Studies suggest that losing weight helps in reducing the levels of inflammatory chemicals like interleukins in the body.

 Helps in getting sound sleep: Joint pain interferes with the sleep and may lead to insomnia after few years.
 Weight loss can improve your sleep pattern and thus help you in getting a better sleep.